Healthy Homes Assessment Mohaka

 Mohaka Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about what’s inside the building; you have to make sure there is somewhere to allow surface, rain and underground water to flow and to prevent it from getting inside.
-When it is about damp and water, it is typically those concerns that you aren’t aware of that can cause a lot of trouble and end up causing damage to your investment as well as harming the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and stop it from coming inside.
+When it concerns damp and moisture it is often the things you don’t notice that can cause a lot of trouble, causing damage to your investment and affecting the tenant’s well-being.

-Rental properties must be equipped with efficient drainage to remove the stormwater and surface waters, and ground water.
-This includes the proper outfall or runoff.
-Making sure that water has a proper place to go and that it can’t linger underneath the structures is an important aspect of making sure your property is dry.
+Rental properties must have effective drainage to get rid of rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-Alongside a drainage system to avoid moisture from entering, if your property has an enclosed space between the floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.
+Alongside an irrigation system to stop water ingress, if the rental is enclosed between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-Ground moisture barriers are typically a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from getting into the building.
-It also helps to prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the home.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection